HOW TO START A TRAVEL BLOG

 This is a huge myth that I am guilty of believing in the past.
 I have just a little over one thousand followers on Instagram, but that doesn’t mean my blog is not successful.
 Most of my traffic comes from Google searches and Pinterest, where I have just over 300 followers.

 Sure, a large following on social media helps with scoring sponsored trips, sponsored posts, and free hotel stays, but that is not the only way bloggers can make money.
-I personally don’t ever intend on taking any sponsored trips, because I would rather pay for my own travels so I can write genuine posts about my experience in a place.
+Focus on building great content and learning the ins and outs of driving traffic to your blog and the followers will come.

 So, what are other ways to make money blogging?
 Affiliate marketing, advertising, and selling products or services through their blogs are just a few examples.